Sachiin J. Joshi: Acting

-Sachin Joshi was born in Pune to Jagdish Joshi, owner of the JMJ group of industries.
+Joshi was born in Pune to Jagdish Joshi, owner of the JMJ group of industries.
 He was unsuccessful in establishing himself in Telugu films, but later began working as an actor in Bollywood to a mixed reception.
-Joshi made his debut in the 2002 Telugu film Mounamelanoyi and went on to star in two more Telugu films, Ninu Chudaka Nenundalenu (2002) and Orey Pandu (2005).
+Joshi made his debut in the 2002 Telugu film Mounamelanoyi and went on to star in two more Telugu films, Ninu Choodaka Nenundalenu (2002) and Orey Pandu (2005).
 He did not appear in films again until 2011, when he performed as the titular lead character in the Hindi film Aazaan, which he also co-produced.
 This marked his debut in Hindi film.
 Joshi returned to Telugu cinema with the remake of Aashiqui 2, titled Nee Jathaga Nenundali, and reprised the role played by Aditya Roy Kapur in the Hindi version.
 He co-starred with Nazia Hussain, who made her debut in Aashiqui 2.
 Joshi was also a lead in the 2013 film Jackpot, in which he starred opposite Sunny Leone and Naseeruddin Shah.

 His film Amavas, which he self-financed and co-stars Nargis Fakhri, opened to extremely poor reviews, and was widely panned by critics for its "mediocre performances and direction."